-Please note that you do not need an employer sponsor or a family member residing in Malta, nor do you need a minimum salary requirement for your expatriation.
+Note that you do not need an employer sponsor or a family member residing in Malta, nor do you need a minimum salary requirement for your expatriation.
 Therefore, you only need to complete the above points.

 Why start a business in Malta?

 In fact, Malta is a small country, but it has everything that any international company would need.
 It has excellent infrastructure and transport links.
-In addition, it is strategically located in the Mediterranean Sea and its tax system is one of the most competitive in Europe.
+In addition, it is strategically located on the Mediterranean Sea and its tax system is one of the most competitive in Europe.

 So, if you want to propel yourself in the field of import-export, think above all to create a site with a well optimized content for its referencing.